MicrosoftDocs/VBA-Docs/Library-Reference/Concepts/getting-started-with-vba-in-office.md

 You can make changes to VBA code that is running, so change ValueX back to **Value** and choose the little green play button underneath the **Debug** menu.
 The program should run normally again.

-It is a good idea to learn how to use the debugger more deliberately for longer, more complex programs.
+It's a good idea to learn how to use the debugger more deliberately for longer, more complex programs.
 At a minimum, learn a how to set break-points to stop execution at a point where you want to take a look at the code, how to add watches to see the values of different variables and properties as the code runs, and how to step through the code line by line.
 These options are all available in the **Debug** menu and serious debugger users typically memorize the accompanying keyboard shortcuts.

 ### Using reference materials well